Objectives of a Service Leader

 - Students are invited (not required) to participate in an alternative break service trip that impels them to learn about, reflect on, and act to address a root cause of environmental, social and/or economic inequity in a community.

-- The Office of Civic Engagement assists Hiram Service Leaders in identifying additional internships and job and scholarship opportunities.
+- The Office of Community Service supports and supervises Hiram Service Leaders in identifying additional internships and job and scholarship opportunities.

 Agencies and Partners:

-- Hiram Farm Living & Learning Community is a nonprofit organization that provides opportunities for people with Autism Spectrum Disorder (ASD) to grow, learn, work, and live in a setting focused on respect and support for individuals and the environment.
-Hiram College supports the Farm in a variety of ways, from service learning courses, to federal work study students, and volunteer projects. http://www.hiramfarm.org
+Hiram Farm Living and Learning Community is a nonprofit organization that provides opportunities for people with Autism Spectrum Disorder (ASD) to grow, learn, work, and live in a setting focused on respect and support for individuals and the environment.
+Hiram College supports the Farm in a variety of ways, from service learning courses, to federal work study students, to collaborations on grant opportunities, strategic planning, and special projects.

-- Renaissance Family Center is a community center in Windham, which houses a number of local social service agencies.
-Hiram College facilitates an afterschool tutoring program at Renaissance Family Center.
+The Renaissance Family Center is a community center in Windham, which houses a number of local social service agencies and provides programs such as tutoring, an after school program, The Salvation Army and community meals.